Google Workspace for education provides collaborative online workspaces for all students, faculty, and staff.

 Detailed Training Available for Using Google Drive and Apps

-File Recovery: Google Apps doesn't use Amherst College servers, so we have no way to examine the contents of your Google Drive or recover lost or accidentally deleted files.
+File Recovery: Google Workspace doesn't use Amherst College servers, so we have no way to examine the contents of your Google Drive or recover lost or accidentally deleted files.
 You can use Google Drive software on your Mac and Windows computers, and your Andoid and iOS devices, to automatically sync standard files with your online Google Drive.
 However, because you can't sync files that are in Google Docs format (see above), these files exist on your Google Drive only.
 If you want a backup of a Google Docs file, you need to use the Download function to create a copy on your computer.

 Data Security: Google Drive is FERPA compliant, and it is approved to store confidential information, including FERPA information.
 Note that only Google Drive in combination with an Amherst account is approved, not the consumer version of Google Drive.